John Roberts Supreme Court nominations: Judiciary Committee recommendation

 On September 22, 2005, the Senate Judiciary Committee voted 13–5 to send the Roberts nomination to the full Senate with a recommendation that it be confirmed.
 Roberts garnered the votes of all 10 Republicans on the committee and of three Democrats: Patrick Leahy, Herb Kohl and Russ Feingold.

 Confirmation vote

 John Roberts was confirmed as chief justice on September 29, 2005, by a commanding majority, 78–22, of the Senate.
 All 55 Republicans voted "yes", as did 22 Democrats, and one independent; voting "no" were 22 Democrats.
-Later that same day, the 50-year-old Roberts was given the general Constitutional oath by the senior associate justice, John Paul Stevens, in a ceremony at the White House.
+Later that same day, the 50-year-old Roberts was given the general Constitutional oath by the senior Associate Justice, John Paul Stevens, in a ceremony at the White House.
 Prior to the ceremony, President Bush said, "The Senate has confirmed a man with an astute mind and a kind heart."
 On October 3, he took the prescribed judicial oath at the United States Supreme Court Building, becoming the first new Supreme Court justice in 11 years, and the youngest to enter the office since John Marshall, who was confirmed in 1801 at age 45.
+After Roberts was sworn in, the era of the Roberts Court began, with Chief Justice Roberts, and Associate Justices Stevens, O'Connor, Antonin Scalia, Anthony Kennedy, David Souter, Clarence Thomas, Ruth Bader Ginsburg, and Stephen Breyer.